BECOMING DISTINCT – “Bo” – Ex.10-13:16 – by Rabbi Baruch Cohon

 Passover is not just the first Jewish festival – the festival of freedom – but also marks the beginning of the Jewish calendar.
 This week’s reading tells us: “This month for you is the head of the months, first of all the months of the year.”

 Now wait a minute.
 Are we talking about Passover or Rosh Hashanah?

 In a way, both.
 The Talmud reminds us that our calendar contains no less than four New Years days including one in Nisan for kings and festivals and one in Tishri for numbering the years.
 The other two are for ancient tithes.
 Any Hebrew school student who can repeat the names of the months will start this way: Nisan Iyyar Sivan Tamuz – always starting with Nisan, the month of Passover.

 Of course Passover does not begin the month of Nisan.
 It starts in the middle of the month, on the 15th.
-Our ancestors had two weeks to prepare for the first Seder, and we all know it takes at least two weeks to prepare for that event now – finding the “khometz” and getting rid of it, shopping for the Pesach food, inviting the guests, polishing the cup for Elijah the Prophet – and we don’t even have to smear blood on the doorpost.
+Our ancestors had two weeks to prepare for the first Seder, and we all know it takes at least two weeks to prepare for that event even now – finding the “khometz” (leaven) and getting rid of it, shopping for the Pesach food, inviting the guests, polishing the cup for Elijah (the Prophet whom we will welcome symbolically) – and we don’t even have to smear blood on the doorpost.
 Still, Passover remains a favorite family festival, the first Jewish holiday.

 Can we do less?
 Today it’s not lamb, since animal sacrifice ceased with the destruction of the Temple.
 So maybe we share chicken.
 But the principle remains.
 Celebrate our freedom.
 Revel in our tradition.
-Sing “Had Gadyo.”
+Sing “Dy dy yeynu.”
 Welcome Eliyahu – and feel that you, too, were redeemed.